samsonjaw/Colony-Counter/README.md

 ```bash
 python colony_counter.py
 ```
-3.Follow the GUI prompts to select an image and proceed through the steps of processing and counting the colonies.
+3.Follow the GUI prompts to select an image and proceed through the steps of processing and counting the colonies.(press enter to next picture)

 ## Contributing
 Contributions are welcome!